This came from a friend ...

 For the treatment , asparagus should be cooked before using, and therefore canned asparagus is just as good as fresh.
 I have corresponded with the two

 Asparagus contains a good supply of protein called histones, which are believed to be active in controlling cell growth..
 For that reason, I believe asparagus can be said to contain a substance that I call cell growth normalizer .
 That accounts for its action on cancer and in acting as a general body tonic.
 In any event, regardless of theory, asparagus used as we suggest, is a harmless substance.
 The FDA cannot prevent you from using it and it may do you much good.
-It has been reported by the US National Cancer Institute, that asparagus is the highest tested food containing glutathione
+It has been reported by the US National Cancer Institute, that asparagus is the highest tested food containing glutathione, which is considered one of the body's most potent anti carcinogens and antioxidants.

 Seeing I'm a big fan of this vegetable I will be giving this a try as it sounds okay to me.
 Too bad it's expensive!